+MINIMUM REQUIREMENT

-MINIMUM REQUIREMENT Medical personnel type Response time Logistical considerations 1 x Advanced Medical Response Team available at all times on site Strongly recommended: maximum 5 minutes () from notification of accident Capability of rapid deployment to any part of the course (including warm-up area) and all obstacles on the cross country course ± Additional medical personnel required for adequate coverage As pre- determined by the CMO depending on the layout of the Cross Country courses and the accessibility of the site. ± If possible: ambulance or equivalent arrangement (see table in II.3 for details) for: - Treatment of minor ailments - Observation and initial treatment of serious injuries or illness - Transportation to appropriate medical facilities.
+Medical personnel type Response time Logistical considerations

+1 x Advanced Medical Response Team available at all times on site Strongly recommended: maximum 5 minutes ^() Capability of rapid deployment to any part of the course (including warm-up area) and all obstacles on the cross country course

+from notification of accident

++

+Additional medical personnel required for adequate coverage

+Additional medical country course

+As pre- determined by the CMO depending on the layout of the Cross Country courses and the accessibility of the site.

+If possible: ambulance or equivalent arrangement (see table in II.3 for details) for:

+- Treatment of minor ailments - Observation and initial treatment of serious injuries or illness - Transportation to appropriate medical facilities.

-Note: (\\\) The timing are new requirements.
+Note: ^() The timing are new requirements.